Click here to see Utrust on Facebook

 Based upon the AG opinion, the UCT attorney advised that UCT could no longer legally pay a sponsorship fee to TSBA without something of value in return.
 UCT trustees, wanting to continue its support of TSBA, generously offered to continue to provide $85,000 annually to TSBA as it had done for several years but with the sole requirement that TSBA use the funds to conduct activities related to school board responsibilities concerning employment, unemployment or personnel management.

-TSBA President John Conley who had accepted an invitation to attend the trustee meeting, informed the trustees that TSBA had no interest in the offer the Trust had made to continue the $85,000 sponsorship fee to be used for employment or unemployment activities.
+TSBA President John Conley who had accepted an invitation to attend the trustee meeting, informed the trustees that TSBA had no interest in the offer the Trust had made to continue the $85,000 sponsorship fee.
 Instead, he insisted that the UCT pay $85,000 for the use of TSBA’s name.
 Trustee Don Elledge, an attorney by profession, clarified that the trust name was, ”Tennessee School Board’s Unemployment Compensation Trust” which did not include TSBA’s name.
-He explained that the only use UCT made of TSBA’s name was to require that members of the UCT be members of the TSBA.
-At Mr. Conley’s insistence that TSBA’s name not be used without a fee being paid for its use, the UCT trustees reluctantly voted to drop the requirement that trust members must also be members of TSBA.
-And because TSBA would not agree to use funds from the trust for activities related to employment, unemployment or personnel management, UCT trustees also voted to discontinue the annual $85,000 sponsorship payment to TSBA.
+He explained that the only use UCT made of TSBA’s name was to require members of the UCT to be members of the TSBA.
+At Mr. Conley’s insistence, the UCT trustees reluctantly voted to drop the requirement that trust members must also be members of TSBA.
+UCT trustees also voted to discontinue the annual $85,000 sponsorship payment to TSBA.

 Trustee Elections